 Ten Stompboxes That Changed Our Music

-Effects pedals are our drug.
-We’re surrounded by hundreds and hundreds of different stompboxes here at PGS and we don’t even carry everything there is to carry!
-However, there are a few definitive units that changed popular music forever once they got into the hands of some creative guitarists.
-Today in the corner, we tip our hat to these iconic pedals and the artists who turned them into legendary (mythic, even!) pieces of gear.
+Effects pedals are our drugs.
+We’re surrounded by catacombs of pedals here at Tone Report and we don’t even scratch the surface of what's available.
+However, some definitive units changed popular music forever once they got into the hands of some creative guitarists.
+Today, we tip our hat to these iconic pedals and the artists who turned them into legendary (mythic, even!) pieces of gear.

 Arbiter Fuzz Face - Jimi Hendrix